 This was a good way to end the interview because it made me think, why should a PA school choose me?

 This is an important question to ask yourself.
 Think about it and remember your answer.

 Believe in yourself, and the school will believe in you too.

 Commonly, interview days may include:

-- A tour of the facility The chance to meet students in the program
+- A tour of the facility and the chance to meet students in the program.

 The entire experience will usually take the better part of a day— say 9 AM to 1 or 2 PM, with the actual interviews usually lasting less than 30 minutes each.
 This means much of your time will be spent on things other than your “actual” interview.